 - Cycle or Scoot

 Alternatively, supporters can cycle or scoot to the game.
 The Abbey Stadium is home to both bicycle and Voi scooter racks, allowing fans to park their ride safely whilst at the ground.
-Make the most of the Club's new partnership with Voi, the UK and Europe's leading micromobility operator, by taking advantage of the following discount codes:

 If driving to the ground, supporters are reminded not to park on the drives or grass verges of local residents.
 This reminder comes following reports of supporters parking at Cambridge Dialysis Centre on Ditton Road, which has meant that patients have been unable to attend treatment appointments.
 We kindly ask that this site is not used for matchday parking.